hadron-sclang/hadron/README_LINUX.md

+Recommended and required build-time dependencies:

-ninja-build cmake bison ragel clang-format
+gperf ninja-build cmake bison ragel clang-format

-see ANTLR4 install instructions in sparkler
+Also see ANTLR4 install instructions in third_party/sparkler